 About the Inquiry

-The Economy, Jobs and Fair Work Committee will be considering the potential economic impact of leaving the European Union, focussing on the following areas:
+The Economy, Jobs and Fair Work Committee considered the potential economic impact of leaving the European Union, focussing on the following areas:

 • Possible impacts and opportunities for Scotland’s exporters;